ETHERIC REMEDIES

 Food and drinking water:

-á Well-cooked vegetables except perhaps for the nightshade vegetables (potatoes, tomatoes, eggplant and all peppers), wholesome fresh and cooked meats, lightly cooked eggs, and whole grains except for wheat and spelt that are irritating to most people.
+á Well-cooked vegetables except for the nightshade vegetables (potatoes, tomatoes, eggplant and all peppers), wholesome fresh and cooked meats, lightly cooked eggs, and whole grains except for wheat and spelt that are irritating to most people.

 á Some dried beans such as lentils, when properly cooked.